Shiry Ginosar - Homepage

 We present the first method to employ 3D Gaussian primitives in an image representation learning framework trained on large image datasets.
 Our learning-based method starkly contrasts with the current usage of Gaussian splatting, which is restricted to optimization-based single-scene reconstructions.

-Jathushan Rajasegaran, Xinlei Chen, Ruilong Li, Christoph Feichtenhofer, Shiry Ginosar, and Jitendra Malik.
+Jathushan Rajasegaran, Xinlei Chen, Ruilong Li, Christoph Feichtenhofer, Jitendra Malik, and Shiry Ginosar.
 Gaussian Splatting for Masked Autoencoders, In submission.
 The talk I gave at the Simons Institute at Berkeley.

 • a visual analogies benchmark